layout layout

 welcome

-Leonarda Priore (President/Co-Founder) whose primary loves are singing and performing, also enjoys the "behind the scenes" hands on of each production.
+Leonarda Priore (President/Treasurer/Co-Founder) whose primary loves are singing and performing, also enjoys the "behind the scenes" hands on of each production.
 Most productions will find her creativity being directed also to prop design where she magically helps to design and supply whatever props are needed.
 Wearing many hats is a pre-qualifier for the position of co-founder and co-producer where Lee handles the graphic design of the company and acts in the capacity of webmaster to name a few of the many jobs she tends to.
 She has co-directed the company's first production of Suor Angelica and has assisted in directing at Central Florida Lyric Opera's Le Nozze di Figaro and Carmen.
 Her roles include Santuzza (Cavalleria Rusticana), Zita (Gianni Schicchi), La Zia Principessa (Suor Angelica), Katisha (The Mikado), Maddalena (Rigoletto), Marcellina (Le Nozze di Figaro), Lady Jane (Patience), Witch (Hänsel and Gretel), Augusta (The Ballad of Baby Doe), Dame Quickly (Falstaff), Mother/Grandmother (Little Red Riding Hood), Ma Moss (Tenderland) and the title role of Carmen.
 Companies include Mohawk Valley Opera, Regina Opera, Rockland Opera, Silver Dollar Opera, Central Florida Lyric Opera, New Rochelle Opera, American Singers Opera Project to name a few.
 In 2002 Leonarda debuted at Carnegie Hall as the soloist in Mozart's Coronation Mass and has returned to the Weill Hall stage twice to date.
 Musical Theater credits include Nettie (Carousel), Mother Abbess (The Sound of Music), and Fanny Brice (Funny Girl).
 She also has appeared Off Off Broadway in Pearl Cleage's Hospice performing as Suzuki and Billie Holiday.
 Leonarda has extensive oratorio credits in addition to performances in the jazz genre.
 Leonarda and Lynne Hayden-Findlay co founded the company together in 2004.

 Lynne

-Lynne Hayden-Findlay (Treasurer/Co-Founder) pursued a diverse business career (advertising sales and fundraising) before returning to music in 1991.
+Lynne Hayden-Findlay (Co-Founder/Retired) pursued a diverse business career (advertising sales and fundraising) before returning to music in 1991.
 She made her operatic debut as an Aztec God in Darius Milhaud's Christoph Colomb with Brooklyn College Opera Theater and went on to sing several roles at Amato Opera including Nannetta, Susanna, Zerlina, Oscar, Musetta, and Adele.
 She premiered Dan Welcher's Vox Femina in Europe (1995) and New York City (2000).
 With Operafestival di Roma, she sang Suor Genovieffa (Suor Angelica) and Erste Dame (Pamina cover) in Die Zauberflöte.
 She was an ensemble member with Opera Orchestra, joined San Diego Opera for Verdi's Requiem in May 2001, and sang Barber's Knoxville, Summer of 1915 with West Islip Symphony in 2002.
 Before retiring from singing, Ms. Hayden-Findlay had been the soprano soloist for St. Paul's Episcopal Church (Riverside, CT), for twelve years.
 In the 90s, she produced several concerts as a founding member of Colla Voce.
 That plus her business acumen has sustained her as a co-founder and co-producer of Chelsea Opera until her retirement as of December 2015.
 Over her twelve seasons she has overseen a variety of tasks, including fund raising and grants, list management, public relations, and scheduling.
 During most productions, she would most often have been found designing costumes and stage directing (Don Giovanni, The Scarf/The Bear, Amahl and the Night Visitors, Le Nozze di Figaro, and many others).
 She holds a B.A. in Theatre from SUNY/New Paltz where she directed and choreographed several productions, and earned an MBA with Distinction from Pace University.
 In 2002 she became a certified English-as-a-second language trainer and continues to teach new immigrant populations.
 Lynne and Leonarda Priore co founded the company in 2004 and both remained the driving force until Lynne's retirement in December 2015.

 Artistic and Production Staff